pragma-org/amaru/engineering-decision-records/007-design-phase-documentation.md

 - Management RPC: (*to be allocated*)
 - Peer 2 peer (P2P) owner: Santiago Carmuega
 - Testnet facilitator owner: Chris Gianelloni
-- UTxO RPC specifications owner: Chris Gianelloni
+- UTxO RPC specifications owner: Chris Gianelloni & Santiago Carmuega

 This will be updated when we have start delivering and better understand the product.